loilo/x-filesystem/README.md

  * Find files by a glob.
 As opposed to PHP's built-in "glob" function, this method supports the ** wildcard.
  * @see https://www.php.net/manual/en/function.glob.php#refsect1-function.glob-parameters
  *
  * @param string  $pattern The pattern.
 No tilde expansion or parameter substitution is done.
- * @param integer $flags Flags to apply
+ * @param int     $flags   Flags to apply
  * @return array
  */
 public function glob($pattern, $flags = 0)